D. B. Cooper: Hijacking

 The $200,000 ransom was received from Seattle First National Bank in a bag weighing approximately 19 lb.
-The money—10,000 unmarked $20 bills, most of which had serial numbers beginning with "L" (indicating issuance by the Federal Reserve Bank of San Francisco)—was photographed on microfilm by the FBI.
-Seattle police obtained the two front (reserve) parachutes from a local skydiving school and the two back (main) parachutes from a local stunt pilot.
+This was because the ransom money was made of 10,000 unmarked $20 bills, as Cooper had specifically requested.
+The money, most of which had serial numbers beginning with "L" and thus indicated issuance by the Federal Reserve Bank of San Francisco, was photographed on microfilm by the FBI.
+The SPD obtained the two front (reserve) parachutes from a local skydiving school, and the two back (main) parachutes from a local stunt pilot.